darrikonn/computer_networking/assignments/pa3/README.md

 #### 7.2
 Yes, private messages should be logged.
 What could be logged is who sent it, when and so on.
 Private messages should be encrypted using RSA for example.
 The consequences are that the messages can be decrypted by a possible attacker that can circumvent this.

+#### 8.2
+By idling out unused connections we prevent resources from being wasted.
+Each client has its own timer, and after each action the clients performs, that timer is restarted.
+A loop regularly checks if the time since his/her last action exceeds the maximum time out (60 seconds); then the connection is closed.

+#### 9.2
+An attacker can somehow obtain the seed that is used to generate random numbers and possibly guess the next move of his opponent.
+You can defend this by making the seed absolutely random.